DocsData Ingestion and Processing > ContextStreams

 This diagram provides a visual narrative of how ContextStreams orchestrate the entire journey of raw data, transforming it into a valuable asset for comprehensive observability.
 Now Let’s look into the live data pipeline, showcasing a real-world example of the contextualization of raw logs from a typical Internet and mobile banking application through a sophisticated ensemble of data adapters and parsers.

-Debugging Feature: I/O Streams offer a “Preview” option, enabling users to verify and download streamed data, facilitating quick debugging.
+Debugging Feature: I/O Streams offer a “Capture” option, enabling users to verify and download streamed data, facilitating quick debugging.
 Data pipelines provide three debug options — For Published pipeline, Draft pipeline, and at the Block level—allowing users to inspect the output at different stages, aiding in effective debugging and diagnosis of data processing workflows.

 In the subsequent sections of this user guide, we will explore ContextStreams in more detail, including their configuration, key functionalities, and how they contribute to an enhanced data flow experience.